Azure/Industrial-IoT/docs/opc-publisher/readme.md

 Microsoft OPC Publisher runs on Azure [IoT Edge](https://docs.microsoft.com/azure/iot-edge/module-edgeagent-edgehub) and connects OPC UA-enabled servers to Azure.
 It can be [configured](#configuring-opc-publisher) using Azure IoT Hub, through MQTT/HTTPS locally (Preview) or via configuration file.

-OPC Publisher is a feature rich OPC UA client/server to OPC UA Pub/Sub translator.
+OPC Publisher is a [feature rich OPC UA client/server to OPC UA Pub/Sub translator](./features.md).
 Per configuration it sets up OPC UA subscriptions to monitor data (OPC UA nodes) using an integrated [OPC UA stack](#opc-ua-stack).
 When a data value change or event of an OPC UA node is reported, it transcodes the OPC UA notification using the configured encoding and publishes it to IoT Hub or MQTT broker of choice.

 With OPC Publisher you can also browse a server's data model, read and write ad-hoc data, or call methods on your assets.
-This [capability](#opc-ua-client-opc-twin) can be accessed programmatically from the cloud or through other applications running alongside.
+This [capability](#opc-ua-command-and-control-opc-twin) can be accessed programmatically from the cloud or through other applications running alongside.
 OPC Publisher also supports [discovering](#discovering-opc-ua-servers-with-opc-publisher) OPC UA-enabled assets on the shop floor.
 When it finds an asset either through a discovery url or (optionally) active network scanning, it queries the assets endpoints (including its security configuration) and reports the results to IoT Hub or returns them from the respective [API call as response](api.md#find-server-with-endpoint).

-The IoT Edge gateways support nested ISA 95 (Purdue) topologies.
+Azure IoT Edge gateways support nested ISA 95 (Purdue) topologies.
 It needs to be placed where it has access to all industrial assets that are to be connected, and a IoT Edge device needs to be placed at every layer leading to the internet.
+Using OPC UA [reverse connect](#using-opc-ua-reverse-connect) is another option to bridge network layer.

 > Note that this might require configuring a specific route from IoT Edge to the public Internet through several on-premise routers.
 In terms of firewall configuration, IoT Edge just needs a single outbound port to operate, i.e., port 443.